demospace-ai/agent/README.md

 ### Prerequisites

 - Python 3.11 or higher
+- Poetry 1.2 or higher
 - LiveKit server setup
-- API keys for Deepgram, Claude, and Eleven Labs
+- API keys for Deepgram, Anthropic, and Eleven Labs

 ### Installation